- Tárrega – Estudio in C Major

 You can learn more about the Giuliani’s Etude No.1 here or by checking out the links below.

 Mauro Giuliani’s Etude No.11, Op.100 doesn’t waste any time bringing intensity and passion.
 Right off the bat, we hear an intricate “call and response” dialogue between the bass and treble voices.
-This theme of duality continues throughout this intermediate etude, requiring students to pay especially close attention to voicing and control of the right hand.
+This theme of duality continues throughout this intermediate etude.
+As a result, students have to pay especially close attention to voicing and control of the right hand.

-Giuliani’s Etude No.15, Op.100 is a lively and exciting study in ABA form.
-After a bouncy opening in A major, the piece then modulates directly to the parallel minor key of A minor with a clearer separation of bass and treble voices.
+Giuliani’s Etude No.15, Op.100 is an exciting study in rondo form.
+After a bouncy opening in A major, the piece modulates directly to the parallel minor key of A minor.
+This section has a clearer separation of bass and treble voices.

 The piece then returns to similar material in A major, but this time with an extended ending.
-To me, the bass line bouncing between the tonic and dominant notes sounds like the tolling of church bells, bringing the etude to a cheerful and exciting conclusion.
+To me, the bass line bouncing between the tonic and dominant notes sounds like the tolling of church bells.
+This brings the etude to a cheerful and exciting conclusion.

 One can hear the Italian operatic influence on Giuliani very strongly in his Op.139, Etude No.3: Allegretto.
 Mauro Giuliani was friends with the famous opera composer Gioachino Rossini, and this piece demonstrates the value of that friendship’s effect for guitar pedagogy!